Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 # Animate Object
 Starting at 6th level, you can use your action to animate one Large or smaller object for 1 minute or until you lose concentration, as per the [[Animate Objects]] spell.

-Once you use this feature, you can't use it again until you finish a long rest or expend 2 sorcery points to do so.
+Once you use this feature, you can't use it again until you finish a long rest or expend 2 sorcery points to do so (no action required).

 # Unseen Spectre
 Beginning at 14th level, some of your Poltergeist spells gain the following benefits.